lisp-mirror/ballish/MANUAL.md

 :   Add a folder to the index.

 `--count`, `-c`
-:   Print the number of results for a given query.
+:   Print the number of results.
+Can accept `--query` and `--tags` as well.

 `--grep`, `-g`
 :   Run grep on every result.
 See GREP.